SimonN/Lix/doc/readme.txt

 The level editor can be accessed via the singleplayer menu.
 Select any level and hit the edit button on the right side of the screen.

-You can activate the context-sensitive button help in the editor by clicking on the button with the question mark "?".
-Hover over any editor button to see what it is good for, or which key it has as a hotkey.
+The editor has a status bar.
+To learn the functions and hotkeys of the various buttons, hover over any of them with the mouse.

-Make good use of these hotkeys.
-You can change the default key bindings if you want.
-At least, learn where the copy hotkey is, it's the most useful.
+You can change the default hotkey bindings in the game's options.
+Make good use of the keys: The handiest hotkey is the copy key, and popping up the terrain browser is also common.

 If you've created some nice levels, you can drop me a line in the Lix Forum or via email.
 I've given the website and my contact info in a note above.